1.) Sign the Petition

-Right now, three Christian men are sitting in a Sudan prison.
-One is a Nuba pastor, one is a Darfuri student, and one is a European Christian aid worker.
+Right now, two Christian men are sitting in a Sudan prison.
+One is a pastor, the other is a student from Darfur.

 We have seen the brutality of the Islamist regime in Khartoum in the trial of Miriam Ibrahim, who was under sentence of death in 2014 for allegedly “converting” to Christianity.
 She was only released after intense international pressure and is now safe in the United States.

-We ask that you please intervene and exert your influence on behalf of the men who are imprisoned, demand that they be released, and that Omar al Bashir’s government begin to respect the basic human right of conscience for all Sudanese citizens.
+We ask that you intervene and exert your influence on behalf of the men who are imprisoned, demand that they be released, and that Omar al Bashir’s government begin to respect the basic human right of conscience for all Sudanese citizens.

-The Sudan Government has been desperately trying to gain “normalized” relations with the West and end long-standing sanctions.
-They need to be told in no uncertain terms will “normalization” occur while people are targeted, imprisoned, tortured, and otherwise persecuted for their ethnicity, political affiliation, or religious faith.
+The Sudan Government has been desperately trying to gain “normalized” relations with the West.
+It needs to be told in no uncertain terms will “normalization” occur while people are targeted, imprisoned, tortured, and otherwise persecuted for their ethnicity, political affiliation, or religious faith.